Bevara/filters/README.md

     version_number
 )

-Please refers to the [Bevara documentation](https://bevara.com/documentation/develop/) to get support.
+Please refer to the [Bevara documentation](https://bevara.com/documentation/develop/) for support.